 Grants are available to any non-profit organisation: charities, universities, and social enterprises.

-These three questions guide our assessment of all funding applications we receive:
+These three questions guide our assessment of all funding applications:

 - Is there evidence of promise that your program will have a positive impact on academic achievement for Australian children?

 - If your program works, can it be scaled up affordably and effectively?

 - Does your application focus on addressing an important educational challenge in Australia, including raising the achievement of economically disadvantaged students?